 - 1. Ensure that the rotary switch of the autotransformer is set to "0".
 In this position, its secondary voltage is null. - 2.
 Turn on the table by pressing the red buttons next to the table right leg. - 3.
-Switch on the transformer by pressing the "ON" button on top of the control panel. - 4.
-Except for the short-circuit measurement, increase the primary voltage of the studied transformer up to 120 V. For the short circuit measurements, the voltage should not exceed 10 % of the autotransformer maximum output voltage.
+Connect the autotransformer to the studied transformer by pressing the "ON" button on top of the control panel. - 4.
+Increase the primary voltage of the studied transformer.
+For the short circuit measurements, the voltage should not exceed 5 % of the autotransformer maximum output voltage.